-If the organisation is a large one, visit their website to see if they have any information about work experience or student placements.
+If the organisation is a large one, visit their website to find out if they have any information about work experience or student placements.
 If they do, make sure you follow any instructions they provide.

 If you can't find any information online about a company or business's work experience programs, contact them directly.
 For advice on approaching businesses directly, our What is cold calling? and tips for successful cold calling pages have further information.

 6. Write an application

-Once you've found someone to offer you work experience, you may have to send a formal application.
-For tips on writing job applications, check out our How to write a resume and How to write a cover letter pages.
+Once you've found someone to offer you work experience, you may have to send a formal job application.
+Our how to write a resume and how to write a cover letter have information on preparing applications.